 Thus, make sure you don’t crop your product photos.
 Use good lighting and avoid using text overlays on top of products.

-Final thoughts: The ultimate beginners guide to Pinterest SEO in 2020
+Final thoughts: The ultimate beginners guide to Pinterest SEO

 You learned the basics of how the Pinterest search algorithm works and how you can optimize your boards and pins to have them distributed to your target audience in the search and Home Feed.